Official: EU agency to confirm AstraZeneca blood clot link - WTMJ

 AstraZeneca did not immediately respond to a request for comment.

+In Geneva, the World Health Organization said its experts were also evaluating a possible link between the AstraZeneca vaccine and rare blood clots — and that it might have a “fresh, conclusive assessment” before Thursday.

-Last month, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
+In March, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
 Most EU nations restarted on March 19 — some with age restrictions — after the EMA said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.
-At the time, the EMA recommended the vaccine’s leaflet be updated to tell people about the rare clots.
+At the time, the EMA recommended the vaccine’s leaflet be updated with information about the rare clots.

 Cavaleri said while EMA was prepared to declare a link, further study was still needed to understand why and how the phenomenon occurs.